wilsonkv/mean-project/README.md

-## MEAN Docker
+## MEAN Project
-sample app in mean stack
+A sample project using Mongo, Express, Angular and Node